Patient Engagement in Clinical Development service: Information Sheet for Life Sciences Organisations

 - Your email address

-- How did you hear about the Service
+- How did you hear about the service?

-What type of information do I need to provide about the Study?
+What type of information do I need to provide about the study?

-- Description of the study - if you have a lay summary, it would be useful to include this.
+If you have a lay summary, it would be useful to include this.

 - Any study acronyms

 - Whether your study has received ethics approval

 (this is not a prerequisite to register or use the Patient Engagement in Clinical Development Service).

 - If the study has been submitted previously for other NIHR Services

 (e.g. IRAS ID or CPMS ID or REC / Ethics number)